top of page

 • Other hand placements include: hands on the floor, arms wide or a bind

-2. Frog pose
+2. Frog Pose

 In Sanskrit: Mandukasana